Vxid3d/abyssal/README.md

                                           y:::::y
                                          yyyyyyy
 ```
-a python framework (unorganized) for make python easier to work with.
+## a python framework (unorganized) for make python easier to work with.
+# Things to know:
+This repo is made for macOS, if you want windows support, let me know in issues (or pull request if you can do it)
+The modules are pretty bad right now, for them to be truly useful, you might want to let this repo mature for like a month or 2.
+This repo has NO documentation, im working on it tho.
 # Setup
 ## this is the format you want to format your code (from the repo) in.
 ```bash